accurics/labs/docs/labs/ide/vscode/index.md

 A standalone scan doesn't require an Accurics account and can be run by either right clicking an IaC file, or by using the Command Palette in Microsoft VS Code and selecting **Accurics Scan**.

 ## Integrated

+With inteagrated mode, violations will be uploaded to the Accurics console and to the local directory in JSON/HTML format.
+It also uses policies set in the console.

 ### Step 1: Download configuration file